BoykoZhelev/UserManagement-Frontend/README.md

 The application is configured to searc for webservice on localhost:8080

-Immediately before first build run 'ng update'.
+Immediately before first build run 'npm install' and 'ng update'.

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.